-Daniel Tam-Claiborne is a writer, multimedia producer, and nonprofit director.
+Daniel Tam-Claiborne is a multiracial writer, multimedia producer, and nonprofit director.
 He is the author of the short story collection What Never Leaves, and his writing has appeared in Catapult, Literary Hub, Off Assignment, The Rumpus, HuffPost, and elsewhere.
 A 2022 National Endowment for the Arts Literature Fellow, he has also received support from the U.S. Fulbright Program, Kundiman, Sewanee Writers’ Conference, the New York State Summer Writers Institute, and others.
 His debut novel, Transplants, was a finalist for the 2023 PEN/Bellwether Prize for Socially Engaged Fiction and is forthcoming from Regalo Press (Simon & Schuster) in 2025.
 He serves on the Board of Directors of Seattle City of Literature and on the Advisory Board of Off Assignment.

 A frequent speaker, moderator, and host, Daniel develops and executes public programming that examines urgent issues, promotes meaningful dialogue, and advances social justice.
 Daniel has been a producer for two public media initiatives at WNET, America’s flagship PBS station, including co-producing the digital documentary series be/longing: Asian Americans Now, Between Black and White: Asian Americans Speak Out, Voices Rising: What’s Next for Asian Americans in the Arts? and Climate Artists.
 He has curated community programs, screenings, and other events in partnership with cultural spaces, universities, arts nonprofits, and advocacy organizations across the country.